Home > Good Food > Breakfast > Beef Bacon

 Instructions

-• Place a small bowl on the scale and tare it out.
+• Place your small bowl on the scale and tare it out.
 Measure the specified amount of salt, then tare, add the sugar, tare, and then the nitrate salt.
 Mix this together thoroughly.

 • On the 5th day, unwrap the slab.
-Run it under cold water and rinse it well.
+Run it under cold water and rinse it well, rubbing the surface of the navel.
+This helps to remove some salt from the surface and makes the flavor less salty.

-• Place the washed belly onto a wire cooling rack and set it on top of a cookie sheet.
+• Place the washedย belly onto a wire cooling rack and set it on top of a cookie sheet.
 Place the belly back into the fridge uncovered overnight.
+Alternatively, you can blot it dry with a paper towel then smoke immediately.

-• Remove your bacon from the fridge and smoke it until it reaches an internal temperature of 145-150f.
+• Preheat the smokerย to 185f.
+Place prepared belly on the middle rack of your smoker and smoke it until it reaches an internal temperature of 145-150f.

-• Vacuum pack the bacon in portion sizes that work for your family, and store in the freezer until ready to use, 3-4 months, if it lasts that long!
+• Vacuum pack theย bacon in portion sizes that work for your family, and store in the freezer until ready to use, up to 12 months, if it lasts that long!

 Notes